ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Under the Hood:Accessing Core Web Vitals & Memory APIs in React - <a href="https://medium.com/@saikat.bishal786/under-the-hood-accessing-core-web-vitals-memory-apis-in-react-84b4e4ff0e7d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: The Critical Vulnerability That Shook the JavaScript World - <a href="https://adityatiwariblogs.medium.com/react2shell-the-critical-vulnerability-that-shook-the-javascript-world-843647dc5247?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `saikatbishal`**
+✍️ **posted by `Aditya Kumar Tiwari`**

-<blockquote>Picture this: You are deep in the flow state, debugging a complex React component.
-The UI feels slightly sluggish.
-Is it a re-render loop…
+<blockquote>Everything you need to know about CVE-2025–55182 — how it works, who’s exploiting it, and what you must do right now
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why JavaScript Constants Are Better Than Global CSS for React Native Responsive Design - <a href="https://medium.com/@CodeCraftMobile/why-javascript-constants-are-better-than-global-css-for-react-native-responsive-design-f91025eb1280?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: Anatomy of a 10/10 RCE Nightmare (CVE-2025–55182) - <a href="https://medium.com/@stheodorejohn/react2shell-anatomy-of-a-10-10-rce-nightmare-cve-2025-55182-66df5bef4da2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeCraft Mobile`**
+✍️ **posted by `Theodore John.S`**

-<blockquote>When building responsive React Native apps with NativeWind, you have two main choices for organizing your responsive spacing:
+<blockquote>Lets dissect the prototype pollution exploit chain, explore current malware campaigns, and the mandatory patch we must apply in our React…
 Continue reading on Medium »</blockquote>

-<h3>3. ⚙️ React.js Productivity Hacks You’ll Wish You Knew Earlier ⏱️⚛️ - <a href="https://medium.com/@avantika0/%EF%B8%8F-react-js-productivity-hacks-youll-wish-you-knew-earlier-%EF%B8%8F-%EF%B8%8F-8c0ad678b89e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+“You’ve Been Coding for 4 Years and Don’t Know This?” - <a href="https://medium.com/@mohitphogat/youve-been-coding-for-4-years-and-don-t-know-this-1eaa59883069?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Mohit`**

-<blockquote>Every React developer eventually hits a point where the code works — but could be better.
+<blockquote>A Basic JavaScript Concept That Trips Up Even Senior Developers
 Continue reading on Medium »</blockquote>

 <h3>4.
-Delete Your api/submit Route.
-Use Server Actions Instead. - <a href="https://medium.com/@sureshdotariya/delete-your-api-submit-route-use-server-actions-instead-dedb9c16d4fb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Immutable Classes in Java: What Interviewers Actually Expect You to Know - <a href="https://medium.com/@praveengaddam319/immutable-classes-in-java-what-interviewers-actually-expect-you-to-know-ffafaa0075b5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `PraveenCodes`**

-<blockquote>If you have built forms in React for the last few years, your muscle memory probably looks like this:
+<blockquote>if you are not a medium member then Click here to read free
 Continue reading on Medium »</blockquote>

 <h3>5.
-How React Really Works Under the Hood: Virtual DOM, O(n) Diffing, and Smart Scheduling (30 Days of… - <a href="https://javascript.plainenglish.io/how-react-really-works-under-the-hood-virtual-dom-o-n-diffing-and-smart-scheduling-30-days-of-bd097afc7b0f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Reconciliation Explained: How the Diffing Algorithm Makes Your Apps Lightning Fast (30 Days… - <a href="https://javascript.plainenglish.io/react-reconciliation-explained-how-the-diffing-algorithm-makes-your-apps-lightning-fast-30-days-0718953579fd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rusiru Gunaratne`**

-<blockquote>React feels fast not because it “magically” speeds up the browser, but because it carefully avoids doing slow work on the real DOM and…
+<blockquote>If you’ve been working with React, you’ve probably heard terms like “Virtual DOM,” “reconciliation,” and “diffing” thrown around.
+These…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-CRITICAL ALERT: React2Shell (CVE-2025–55182) Allows Remote Code Execution in Next.js and React SSR - <a href="https://blog.devgenius.io/critical-alert-react2shell-cve-2025-55182-allows-remote-code-execution-in-next-js-and-react-ssr-5f5efb56c81e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Advanced ReactJS Concepts: Essential Knowledge for Every Frontend Developer — NareshIT - <a href="https://nareshit.medium.com/mastering-advanced-reactjs-concepts-essential-knowledge-for-every-frontend-developer-nareshit-64d255772df2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashish Sharda`**
+✍️ **posted by `Naresh I Technologies`**

-<blockquote>Technical analysis of the CVSS 10.0 vulnerability affecting server-side hydration, and the immediate mitigation strategy for engineering…
+<blockquote>ReactJS has evolved into one of the most powerful and flexible libraries for building modern user interfaces.
+While beginners focus on…
-Continue reading on Dev Genius »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-React Hooks vs Higher-Order Components (HOCs) — A Simple Performance Guide - <a href="https://javascript.plainenglish.io/react-hooks-vs-higher-order-components-hocs-a-simple-performance-guide-8180b65a211c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why MERN Stack Remains the Optimal Choice for Scalable Web Applications in 2025 - <a href="https://seekwareglobal.medium.com/why-mern-stack-remains-the-optimal-choice-for-scalable-web-applications-in-2025-99c525bf7e92?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**
+✍️ **posted by `Seekware`**

-<blockquote>“Good React code is not about tricks.
- It is about clean and simple ideas.” 🌱
+<blockquote>In the dynamic field of web development, selecting an appropriate technology stack is pivotal for long-term success.
+Amidst the…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+Optimistic UI in React: Make Your App Feel Instant (Even When It’s Not) - <a href="https://azeemtelidev.medium.com/optimistic-ui-react-useoptimistic-hook-b4cc99c34198?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `azeemtelidev`**

+<blockquote>How the useOptimistic() hook tricks latency—and users love it
+Continue reading on Medium »</blockquote>

-Day 10 — Static vs Dynamic Data: Make the Right Call - <a href="https://medium.com/@devFemzy/day-10-static-vs-dynamic-data-make-the-right-call-e6690a0b5cd3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Day 11 — Revalidation Strategies (ISR, On-Demand, Tags) - <a href="https://medium.com/@devFemzy/day-11-revalidation-strategies-isr-on-demand-tags-b33bc7a2f194?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `devFemzy`**

 <blockquote>30 Days Excerpt from 6+ Years Experience
 Continue reading on Medium »</blockquote>

-<h3>2.
-Data Fetching in Next.js (What Actually Works in Real Apps) - <a href="https://medium.com/@yashkamble1234567890/data-fetching-in-next-js-what-actually-works-in-real-apps-d8d6d8fc4ea2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Kamble`**

-<blockquote>When I first started using Next.js seriously, data fetching felt more complicated than it needed to be.
-There were too many options —…
-Continue reading on Medium »</blockquote>

 <h3>3.
-React2Shell: Technical Deep Dive into CVE-2025–55182 (CVSS 10.0) - <a href="https://mhmmuneef.medium.com/react2shell-technical-deep-dive-into-cve-2025-55182-cvss-10-0-fe884c61eb85?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: The Critical Vulnerability That Shook the JavaScript World - <a href="https://adityatiwariblogs.medium.com/react2shell-the-critical-vulnerability-that-shook-the-javascript-world-843647dc5247?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammed Muneef`**
+✍️ **posted by `Aditya Kumar Tiwari`**

-<blockquote>On December 3, 2025, a critical security vulnerability was disclosed in React Server Components (RSC).
-Labeled CVE-2025–55182 (and…
+<blockquote>Everything you need to know about CVE-2025–55182 — how it works, who’s exploiting it, and what you must do right now
 Continue reading on Medium »</blockquote>

 <h3>4.
-Auth.js v5 + Google OAuth: How to Create Users With the Correct Role (The Right Way) - <a href="https://javascript.plainenglish.io/auth-js-v5-google-oauth-how-to-create-users-with-the-correct-role-the-right-way-a8d04d0301b5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Custom Hooks Help (And When They Don’t) in Next.js - <a href="https://medium.com/@yashkamble1234567890/when-custom-hooks-help-and-when-they-dont-in-next-js-859b01f6abd4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tanzim Hossain`**
+✍️ **posted by `Yash Kamble`**

-<blockquote>If you are using Auth.js v5 (NextAuth) with Google OAuth and role-based onboarding (e.g., Student vs. Teacher), you have likely hit this…
+<blockquote>Custom hooks are one of those things that sound great in theory.
+Once you learn how to create them, it’s tempting to extract logic…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-When Vercel Says You Need Improvement: Optimizing Page Load - <a href="https://medium.com/@porter.nicholas/when-vercel-says-you-need-improvement-optimizing-page-load-39627364f4c3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: Anatomy of a 10/10 RCE Nightmare (CVE-2025–55182) - <a href="https://medium.com/@stheodorejohn/react2shell-anatomy-of-a-10-10-rce-nightmare-cve-2025-55182-66df5bef4da2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nick Porter`**
+✍️ **posted by `Theodore John.S`**

-<blockquote>Hiya!
-My name is Nick and I super enjoy building Web apps!
+<blockquote>Lets dissect the prototype pollution exploit chain, explore current malware campaigns, and the mandatory patch we must apply in our React…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Delete Your api/submit Route.
-Use Server Actions Instead. - <a href="https://medium.com/@sureshdotariya/delete-your-api-submit-route-use-server-actions-instead-dedb9c16d4fb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Client vs Server Components in Next.js: What Goes Where? - <a href="https://medium.com/@Saroj_bist/client-vs-server-components-in-next-js-what-goes-where-74badf8c5620?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Saroj Bist`**

-<blockquote>If you have built forms in React for the last few years, your muscle memory probably looks like this:
+<blockquote>When I first started working with the App Router in Next.js, one of the most confusing things for me was understanding client and server…
 Continue reading on Medium »</blockquote>

 <br/>